SerhiiButryk/KotlinSamples/README.md

 Some examples are taken from the "Kotlin in action" book, which I am currently studying.

-Currently, it has 9 topic:
+Currently, it has 12 topics:

 1. **src/main/kotlin/lesson1_hello_world_sample** - hello-world sample.
 2. **src/main/kotlin/lesson2_classes_sample** - basic classes.